Skip to content

 validate

-Toggle command validation or verify command names.
+Toggle proactive command validation or manually verify command availability.

-validate [on|off|command_name]
+validate on

 Hook System